awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

   Ping is supported only with the predetermined PingOne IdP Adapter using Forms authentication\.

-  For more information, see [Setting up JDBC or ODBC Single Sign\-on authentication with Ping Identity](#setup-pingfederate-identity-provider)\.
+  For more information, see [Setting up JDBC or ODBC single sign\-on authentication with Ping Identity](#setup-pingfederate-identity-provider)\.
 + Okta

   Okta is supported only for the Okta\-supplied application used with the AWS Management Console\.